I Tried Monin Toasted Coconut Syrup

 Iced Coffee & Cold Brew

-In cold brew, toasted coconut syrup adds body and warmth without turning the drink into dessert.
-It works especially well if you like flavored cold brew but hate artificial aftertaste.
+In cold brew, it adds body and warmth without turning the drink into dessert.
+It’s especially good if you like flavored cold brew but dislike artificial aftertaste.

 Cold brew + milk